Math

 Summer Math Games and Activities

-Fortunately, there are plenty of summer math activities that either teachers or family members can do with students to help them keep their math skills sharp and math brains churning all summer long.
-These games and activities can be repeated throughout the summer, and we encourage you to customize them to your own and your students’ or children’s interests.
-If relevant, these can also be useful summer school math activities.
+Fortunately, there are plenty of summer math activities that teachers and family members can do with students to keep their math skills sharp all summer long.
+These games and activities can be repeated throughout the summer, and we encourage you to customize them to the children’s interests.
+If being used in a more formal school setting, these can also be useful summer school math activities.

 1. Play a Card or Board Game

 Who said learning math couldn't be fun?
-There are plenty of games that have been designed with math learning in mind, but it doesn't need to be.
+There are plenty of games that have been designed with math learning in mind, but practically all games have some sort of strategy or scoring that can make for good math talk.
 Choose any game you already enjoy playing that includes points, money, or strategic thinking—which gives you an awful lot of options!
-Look for ways to layer math talk on top of the game:
+Look for ways to layer math discussion on top of the game:

 • What strategy did you use?